Learn how to create printable quotes that you can frame!

-Did you ever see a framed quote in a store and think, “I wish could make something like that!” ?
-I see them all the time and finally realized that yes, I can do that!
+Did you ever see a framed quote in a store and think, “I wish could make something like that!”?
+I see them all the time and finally realized that yes, it’s easy to do!

 I’m going to show you how to easily create free printable quotes using the free graphic design platform Canva.
 It is fairly easy to use once you try it and has plenty of features that are totally free.

-When we’re done creating printable quotes, I’ll also show you a pretty cool and easy way to frame them as well!
+When we’re done creating printable quotes, I’ll also show you a pretty cool way to frame them as well!

 Canva is a free graphic design tool website that uses drag-and-drop design formats and has a multitude of layouts that are easy to manipulate.
 I use it often for blog post images, Pinterest images, and even the logo for my website.